grnet/team-collaboration-toolkit/docs/jitsi/reference.rst

   Jitsi's default favicon will be used.
 If specified, a file with that name must exist in the ``files`` subdirectory of the playbook (or `any directory where Ansible will search`_).
+- ``jitsi_html_title``: The HTML title for Jitsi Meet.
+If unspecified, Jitsi's default HTML title will be used.

 .. _any directory where Ansible will search: https://docs.ansible.com/ansible/latest/playbook_guide/playbook_pathing.html#resolving-local-relative-paths